-ACC210 COST ACCOUNTING Program Delivery: Blended
+ACC210 COST ACCOUNTING

+Program Delivery: BlendedThis course is an introduction to

 This course is an introduction to the theory of cost accounting, including the job order, process, and standard cost systems.
 Emphasis is on calculations and report preparation that assist in managerial decisions including: statement of cost of goods sold, order point, economic order quantity, throughput time, inventory valuation, modified wage plans, fixed/variable costing and budgeting, application of overhead, unit cost, equivalent units, and the cost of production summary.
 Three (3.0) semester credit hours are awarded for the completion of this course.
 (Lec/Lab/Ext/Total) (30/30/0/60).